SC2Mapster/blizzard-tutorials/docs/Data_Primer/01_Simple_Firebolt/01_Firebolt.md

 Let's change the name for our new data collection, so how about "Fire Mage – Invoke" (and as always autosuggest a new ID so that it fits our name).

 Once that is done we need to manually do a few things:
-1. change button's name to "Invoke" (since duplication only affects collection's name and not text that serves as element's name);
+1. Change button's name to "Invoke" (since duplication only affects collection's name and not text that serves as element's name);
-1. fix damage reference in Invoke's button tooltip;
+1. Fix damage reference in Invoke's button tooltip;
-1. add duplicated animation macro actor to karass unit actor;
+1. Add duplicated animation macro actor to karass unit actor;
-1. add Invoke ability to Karass;
+1. Add Invoke ability to Karass;
-1. add Invoke ability to Karass's command card.
+1. Add Invoke ability to Karass's command card.

 After all this is done – we can Test Document and observe that our Karass is able to cast two identical abilties.